PrivacyLx/website/content/events/Brevemente.en.md

 The newsletter signup is still a work in progress but we hope it won't take long.
 As soon as that is up, you will see on the homepage a signup from for that.
 That way we will be able to keep you updated on future events much more easily.

-If you are interested in organizing events like the ones we've been doing or you are interested in colaborating in one, let us know at:
+If you are interested in organizing events like the ones we've been doing or you are interested in collaborating in one, let us know at:

 **contact at privacylx.org**.